Peter Lombard

 Peter Lombard (also Peter the Lombard, Pierre Lombard or Petrus Lombardus; c.
 1096 – 21/22 August 1160) was an Italian scholastic theologian, Bishop of Paris, and author of the Sentences, which became the standard medieval textbook of theology.

 Biography

 Early years

 Peter Lombard was born in Lumellogno (then a rural commune, now a quartiere of Novara, Piedmont), in northwestern Italy, to a poor family.
 His date of birth was likely between 1095 and 1100.

 His education most likely began in Italy at the cathedral schools of Novara and Lucca and at the University of Bologna.
 The patronage of Odo, bishop of Lucca, who recommended him to Bernard of Clairvaux, allowed him to leave Italy and further his studies at Reims and Paris.
-Lombard studied first in the cathedral school at Reims, where Magister Alberich and Lutolph of Novara were teaching, and arrived in Paris about 1134, where Bernard recommended him to the canons of the church of St. Victor.
+Lombard studied first in the cathedral school at Reims, where Magister Alberich and Lutolph of Novara were teaching, and arrived in Paris about 1134, where Bernard recommended him to the canons of the Abbey of Saint Victor, Paris.